FLming/DQN_flappy_bird/README.md

 ``` shell
 python flappybird.py
 ```
-if you wanna see network architecture, add output_graph=True in class DeepQNetworks then
+if you wanna see network architecture, make output_graph to True then
 ``` shell
 tensorboard --logdir logs
 ```